thegoose20/gender-bias/README.md

 * Document classification - begin with TFIDF, experiment with 2ish combination functions for comparing document representations
 * Multi-label - 9 labels from annotation taxonomy (see below)

+### Inventory
+**clf_data2**
+* All `_docs.txt` files contain documents (individual metadata descriptions) separated by one newline, one pipe, and one newline: `"\n|\n"`
+* All `_labels.txt` files contain comma-separated labels for each document, separated by one newline: `"\n"`
+* The `training` files represent 20% of the data, randomly selected after shuffling, for training classification models
+* The `validation` files represent 20% of the data, randomly selected after shuffling, for developing classification models
+* The `blindtest` files represent 20% of the data, randomly selected after shuffling, for evaluating the final classification models

+**SplitData** - Splitting the aggregated annotated dataset into training, validation, and blind test sets

 ### Data
 * 55,000+ labels
 * 15,419 sentences and 255,943 words (the first 20\% of the entire corpus of archival documentation)